-I was so honored to be on the Bloom and Grow Radio this week, talking about African violets with Maria.
-She and I are sure that African violets are at the brink of a major comeback with young plant parents.
+Growing African violets is not as hard as some people may lead you to believe.
+I was so honored to be on Bloom and Grow Radio this week, talking about African violets with Maria.
+She and I know that African violets are on the brink of a major comeback with young plant parents.

-Repot Your Plant
+Repot Your African Violet

-Revitalize your violet
+Revitalize your African violet

 Does your African violet look a little beat up?
 Not as healthy as it could be?
 Here is a post about revitalizing a violet.

 Did you know your houseplants can get sunburned IN your home?
 Who knew?
 They can and find out what happened to this violet below.

 There will be problems that come up with your African violets, like powdery mildew.

 Optimara, a commercial grower in Tennessee, has found a solution to thrips.
 They hybridized violets to remove the pollen sacs where the thrips live and feed.
 Read about them here.